liyedanpdx/llm-python-patterns/learning_notes/README.md

 ## 📊 How to Use This Section

+1. **Start with Basics** - Begin with foundational concepts before diving into specific patterns
-1. **Browse by Pattern Type** - Explore notes organized by behavioral, creational, or structural patterns
+2. **Browse by Pattern Type** - Explore notes organized by basic, behavioral, creational, or structural patterns
-2. **Review by Context** - Access general observations or discover interesting news and trends
+3. **Review by Context** - Access general observations or discover interesting news and trends
-3. **Use Summary Index** - Get a bird's-eye view of all documented learning insights
+4. **Use Summary Index** - Get a bird's-eye view of all documented learning insights
-4. **Cross-Reference** - Connect insights across different patterns and contexts
+5. **Cross-Reference** - Connect insights across different patterns and contexts

 ---